mathiasvr/betaflight-deciphered/README.md

 - Default: `1070`
 - Allowed: `750` - `2250`

-TODO: These are minimum values (in us) that are sent to esc when armed.
+These are minimum values (in us) that are sent to ESC when armed.
+This should be set to a value that reliably spins the motors.
+You can choose a value by performing a motor test in BF Configurator, and increase the motor speed until the motor spins properly.

 ## `max_throttle`
 - Default: `2000`
 - Allowed: `750` - `2250`

-TODO: These are maximum values (in us) that are sent to esc when armed.
+These are maximum values (in us) that are sent to ESC when armed.
+You can perform a motor test in BF Configurator to select this value.
+Usually the maximum of `2000` is fine.
+If you want less throttle you should not change this value, but instead use [throttle_limit_percent](#throttle_limit_percent).

 ## `min_command`
 - Default: `1000`
 - Allowed: `750` - `2250`

 This is the PWM value sent to ESCs when they are not armed.
+It should be less than your BLHeli minimum throttle configuration, to stop motors from spinning.
 If ESCs beep slowly when powered up, try decreasing this value.
 It can also be used for calibrating all ESCs at once.

 ## `dshot_idle_value`
 - Default: `550`
 - Allowed: `0` - `2000`
 - BF Configurator: *Motor Idle Throttle Value [percent]*

 This is the *idle* value of throttle that is sent to the ESCs when the craft is armed and the throttle stick is at minimum position.
-2000 equals 20 percent.
+Specified in percent * `100`, i.e. `500` equals `5` percent of maximum throttle.

 ## `dshot_burst`
 - Default: `ON`